-- Remember all insect are potential food for hungry wildlife. - Each insect is a part of the web of life.
+- Remember all insect are potential food for hungry wildlife.
+Caterpillars (worms) are vital to birds in raising young. - Each insect is a part of the web of life.
 Native non-beneficial insects are usually balanced by beneficial insects. - Pesticides can harm beneficial insects (and other creatures).